Windscribe/browser-extension-mv3/src/docs/End-To-End-Tests.md

 $ yarn run test
 ```

-It opens a browser window, makes stuff, and closes it automatically.
-Please, don't interrupt test scenarios by pressing keys or clicking or whatever.
+It opens a browser window, runs test scenarios, and closes it automatically.
+Please, don't interrupt this process by pressing keys or clicking or whatever.

 ### Setup